geojupyter/geojupyter.org/about.md

 [DSE](https://dse.berkeley.edu/) is beginning the process of interviewing geospatial data practitioners to inform the direction of GeoJupyter.
-We are building partnerships with educational communities, and workshopping ideas for new user experiences.
+We are building partnerships with research, educational, and industry communities and workshopping ideas for new user experiences.

 <center>
 {{< include call-to-action.md >}}